treinartz/APCS.ProcessingResources/chapters/IntroAndConditionalLogic.md

 Students re-create the bouncing DVD logo in a sketch.
 Students are guided through this with an instructor the process suggested is as follows:
 + Get image on the screen
 + Get the image to move in the x direction
-+ Indentify why the movement isn't perfect... yet
++ Identify why the movement isn't perfect... yet
 + Allow students to solve the movement problems AND add movement in the y direction
 + Encourage extensions